t4nm4y/Image_steganography/README.md

 # Image_steganography
-  -A full GUI implemented mini software
+  - A full GUI implemented mini software

-  -It takes text messages and a key as input and hides them in a specified image
+  - It takes text messages and a key as input and hides them in a specified image

-  -The image can only be decrypted by providing the key which the user has entered earlier while encrypting the message
+  - The image can only be decrypted by providing the key which the user has entered earlier while encrypting the message

-### Technologies used: Python, Tkinter(for GUI)
-#### To view it on your local machine: Run the ImageS.py
+(To view it on your local machine: Run the ImageS.py)

+## Technologies used:
+Python, Tkinter(for GUI)

 ## Screenshots
 ![image](https://github.com/t4nm4y/Image_steganography/assets/88146479/3611a032-1210-449b-a45b-c65f8c7d5468)